jmartinmsft/GraphSearchAndDelete/README.md

 **DeleteContent** - The DeleteContent parameter is a switch to delete the items found in the search results (moved to Deleted Items).

+**HardDelete** The HardDelete parameter is a switch to hard-delete the items found in the search results

 **AzureEnvironment** - The AzureEnvironment parameter specified the Azure environment for the tenant.

 **PermissionType** - The PermissionType parameter specifies whether the app registrations uses delegated or application permissions.